Benjamin Franklin's Legacy

 After working briefly with his father, a tallow chandler, Franklin became an apprentice to his brother James, one of only several printers in Boston, where he learned the trade.
 Eventually a bitter quarrel with James led to a split that resulted in Ben’s move to Philadelphia in his late teens after James warned his competitors not to hire Ben.
 Unlike so many of the Founding Fathers who came from the colonial gentry, Franklin belonged to the “leather apron” class.
 Although one of the most significant men of his era, he remained ever proud of his trade and specified that his gravestone be engraved “Benjamin Franklin, Printer.”

-In his codicil, he note that the kindness of two friends helping set him up in business had been the basis of his fortune, he continued: “I wish to be useful even after my Death…in forming and advancing other young men that may be serviceable to their country.”
+In Franklin's codicil, he noted that the kindness of two friends in helping him set up his business, had been the basis of his fortune, he continued: “I wish to be useful even after my Death…in forming and advancing other young men that may be serviceable to their country.”

 In December 1904, the steel magnate Andrew Carnegie, who heralded Benjamin Franklin as one of his heroes, matched the money in the Franklin Fund to build the College on two conditions: that the new school be an industrial school similar to the Cooper Union and New York City’s Mechanics’ and Tradesmen’s School, and that the City of Boston provide the land.
 On Friday, September 25, 1908, the Franklin Union building was dedicated.